Get the worry-free services and expert support you need to form an S Corp in Arkansas today.

 Limited liability companies have members or managers and corporations have directors.
 These designations are important for the formation process.
 Your corporate board of directors or LLC members and managers will be responsible for most major decisions regarding business operations.
 They can be changed later on as the need arises.

 Articles of Incorporation (for corporations) and Articles of Organization (for LLCs) are the filings that officially register your business with the state.
-It provides important information for the company including the company’s principal address, registered agent information, and more.
+Your Articles of Incorporation or Articles of Organization provide important information for the company including the company’s principal address, registered agent information, and more.
 This is a required step if you plan on seeking S Corp status.

 Regardless of what type of business structure you choose, your last step to complete business corporation filing requirements is to file Form 2553 with the IRS and wait for approval.

-This should be completed after you have obtained your EIN, because it’ll be needed for the form.
+This should be completed after you have obtained your federal employer identification number (EIN), because it will be needed for the form.
 Corporations default to C Corporation when they register for an EIN, and LLCs default to a pass-through tax entity.
 If your business is an LLC, you might need to file an election for C Corporation for before filing Form 2553 for S Corporation status.

 Prior to choosing your business’s tax structure, it’s a good idea to understand the requirements and limitations of an Arkansas S Corp according to the IRS.